China opposes US sanctions on companies over alleged links to Russia's war efforts - ExBulletin

 China has tried to position itself as neutral in the Ukrainian conflict, but it shares with Russia a strong animosity toward the West.

-After Western countries imposed heavy sanctions on Russian oil in response to the Russian troop deployment in Ukraine in February 2022, China has sharply stepped up its purchases of Russian oil, increasing its influence in Russia.
-Russian President Vladimir Putin has also stressed the importance of China in meeting in Beijing with Chinese leader Xi Jinping shortly after he was sworn in for a fifth term in the Kremlin.
+After Western countries imposed heavy sanctions on Russian oil in response to Russia sending troops to Ukraine in February 2022, China has sharply stepped up its purchases of Russian oil, increasing its influence in Russia.
+Russian President Vladimir Putin also underscored China's importance by meeting with Chinese leader Xi Jinping in Beijing shortly after he was sworn in for a fifth term in the Kremlin.

 |